 About this guidance

-Providers who run community activities, holiday clubs, after-school clubs, tuition and other out-of-school provision for children are now able to open for both outdoor and indoor provision provided that they follow the protective measures set out by government in this guidance.
+Providers who run community activities, holiday clubs, breakfast or after-school clubs, tuition and other out-of-school provision for children are now able to open for both outdoor and indoor provision provided that they follow the protective measures set out by government in this guidance.

 We recognise the important role out-of-school settings play in providing enriching activities, giving children the opportunity to socialise with others outside their household and promoting their wellbeing.
 We also recognise the importance of these settings in providing additional childcare options to working parents and carers.

 We are aware many providers have reopened and put safety measures in place.
 This document sets out national guidance to support them and advise on practical steps they can take to minimise the risk of infection and transmission of the virus for children, staff and parents who attend their settings.
-Providers should also consider any local restrictions in their area by visiting the local COVID alert levels guidance to find out what level your area is in and the additional restrictions that apply.
+Providers should also consider any guidance on local restrictions in their area by visiting the local COVID alert levels guidance to find out what level your area is in and the additional restrictions that apply.
 Currently, supervised activities, training and education for children can continue to operate at all alert levels both inside and outdoors.